Home Classes Booking Gallery Events Links

 ~Stretch Fabric: Fabric is made out of threads woven together.
 The weave affects stretch, as does the type of thread used (like lycra or elastic).
 Many stretch fabrics are knits, meaning that each thread loops it's way across the feild instead of going in a straight line.
 Some fabrics are "one way stretch", meaning they only stretch horizontally, and others are as much as "four way stretch", meaning they stretch vertically, horizontally, and on both of the diagonals.
 There are things you can do with stretch fabric that you can't do as easily with non-stretch fabric, such as trumpet skirts.

 A very important thing you need to know about your stretch fabric is your Stretch Ratio, or in other words - how stretchy it is.
-If you lay your fabric flat on a table and measure a horizontal span of 10" (in the middle of the fabric, not on a cut edge) marking the boundaries with a pin, and then stretch that same fabric to the tension you desire and it now measures 15" - for that tension your fabric has a stretch ration of 50%.
+If you lay your fabric flat on a table and measure a horizontal span of 10" (in the middle of the fabric, not on a cut edge) marking the boundaries with straight pins, and then stretch that same fabric to the tension you desire and it now measures 15" - for that tension your fabric has a stretch ration of 50%.
 I'm sure you can see how subjective this is, since everyone's desired tension could be different.
 Where does it come into play?
-When making your trumpet skirt, you'll need to make your panels smaller the higher the stretch ratio is.
+When making your trumpet skirt, you'll need to make your panels narrower the higher the stretch ratio is.
 However, your seam allowance should always be 1/2 inch on all edges - and that is the unstretched fabric size.
 I break down the calculations for Stretch Ratio on the Trumpet Skirt Page.

 ~Non-Stretch Fabric: Most fabric available in stores are non-stretch, and to make them hug your curves they must be tailored to you very carefully.
 Don't let this make you write off non-stretch fabric though.
 A belt base isn't stretchy either, so even if you covered it in a stretch fabric, you'd still have to do all that tailoring anyway.
 There are absolutely beautiful brocades, chiffons, satins, and upholstery fabrics out there, waiting to become your costumes.
 Pictured below, from left to right, are printed satin, burgundy polyester shantung, teal polyester brocade, peach satin, and red silk shantung.

 ~Decorations: Beads, sequins, coins, shells, buttons, tassels, trim, feathers, jewels, ribbons, antique Indian embroidered fabrics, appliques... the list goes on.
-If you like it and it's smaller than a bread box, you can probably sew it on to a costume.
+If you like it and it's smaller than a bread box, you can probably sew it onto a costume.
 Tribal dancers tend more towards earth tones, shells, coins, tassles, and the exotic Indian embroideries.
 Cabaret dancers tend more towards the beads and sequins.
 But keep in mind that these distinctions only exist because we think they do.
 It's all one bellydance, and it lies on a spectrum of aesthetic tendencies.
 So use what makes you happy.

 I will however break this category down more because there are so many types.

 ~Seed Beads: They are called seed beads because they look like little seeds.
 The most typical type found in fabric and craft stores are rounded seed beads, but on sparkly costumes everywhere what you'll see instead are "hex-cut" seed beads, meaning that they have six flat sides to them.
 This makes them sparkle a lot more.
 To find a good selection of hex-cut seed beads, you may have to shop online at sites like Art Beads and Fire Mountain Gems.
 In this photo I show both types.
 On the top left is a small bag of round purple seed beads, and right below it is the same color in hex-cut.
 By the dime are gold hex cut to the left, and gold round to the right.
 The bag of gold, swags of silver and small bag of silver are all hex cut.
+The size I usually buy is 11/0, although 8/0 (slightly larger) is also easy to find.

 ~Bugle Beads: These are the longer, tube like beads.
 They're easy to find in gold and silver in stores, but if you want a larger variety of colors you'll need to shop online.
 An important thing to note about bugle beads is how sharp their edges are.
 If they are on a strand of beads that is free to swing, they will eventually cut through the thread at the base of the fabric.
 To avoid this, always begin and end your strands of bugle beads with a round seed bead.

 ~E Beads: The beads are size E. Don't ask me what happend to D or F, but E beads are very prevalent in bellydance costuming.
-They look like larger versions of round seed beads, and it's very typical for cabaret costumes to be edged in a series of diagonal lines of beads made up of 4-6 seed beads and on E bead, with the E bead on the outer most edge of the garment.
+They look like larger versions of round seed beads, and it's very typical for cabaret costumes to be edged in a series of diagonal lines of beads made up of 4-6 seed beads and one E bead, with the E bead on the outer most edge of the garment.
 Like ooooO.

 ~Sequins: Sequins come in different sizes, shapes, colors, finishes, and even different concavities.
 In a typical fabric or craft store you can easily find silver and gold concave sequins.
 I used large silver concave sequins to create my Silver Lotus costume.
 But most designers use flat sequins, often with an irredescent quality that shows multiple colors.
 These types of sequins can be found online at Cartwright.
 Pictured below are small gold concave, large silver concave, and irredescent Tanzanite flat sequins.